brett-schneider/blockcharger/README.md

 ### Caveats

-On the first run, it might be wort to start the Geth container on its own to let it synchronize the blockchain.
+It might be worth to start the Geth container first to let it synchronize the blockchain before starting Raiden nodes.

 ### Troubleshooting